dylan-lang/dylan-playground/README.md

       />
   ```

-* Stop the current web-playground process so the executable file can be
+* Stop the current dylan-playground process so the executable file can be
   replaced.

-* Run `web-playground/deploy.sh live` to deploy the code, assets, and Open
+* Run `dylan-playground/deploy.sh live` to deploy the code, assets, and Open
   Dylan to the "live" directory.

 * Configure systemd.
 As root, run these commands: